 To enlighten the object, there is an LED illumination.
 It ensures the flicker-free supply of light during your recording.
 These lights also do not emit any heat means there is no shift in temperature.

 When you are working at the micro-level, the slightest shift in temperature can cause a big difference.
-If you are shooting a micro-organism and all of the temperature is shifted to higher or lower, the chances are that tiny organisms will also show the difference in its properties.
+If you are shooting a micro-organism and all of the temperature is shifted to higher or lower, the chances are that tiny organisms will also show the difference in their properties.
 It can invalidate your overall observation.

 These accessories do not come with the package, but the manufacturer does send a free starters pack of slides, including blank slides and cover-free slides.
 An aluminum case for the device is also delivered with a package to keep it dust-free.